Kailash8177/BridgeLabz-Training/README.md

 A good folder structure makes the project easy to manage

 📌 This day helped me build a strong base for upcoming training sessions.

+📅 Day 2 — 19 December 2025
+🚀 Learning Summary

+Studied the .NET Framework architecture and gained a clear understanding of its core components.

+Learned the fundamentals of C# programming, including:

+Data Types

+Access Modifiers

+Operators

+Solved 16 Level-1 coding problems to strengthen basic programming concepts.

+Practiced 12 Level-2 problem-solving questions to develop deeper understanding and improve logical thinking.

+🎯 Key Outcomes

+Built a strong foundation in C# fundamentals

+Gained clarity on the working of the .NET Framework

+Improved problem-solving and analytical skills